Key and Message Semantic-Security over State-Dependent Channels: Main Result

 If $I(U;Y)\geq I(U;S)$, the third rate bound in $\mathcal{R}_\mathsf{A}(q_{U,V,X|S})$ becomes redundant and the dominating bounds are

-The right-hand side (RHS) of \eqref{EQ:interpretation_case1_rb1} is the total rate of reliable (secured and unsecured) communication that our superposition codebook supports.
+The right-hand side (RHS) of \eqref{EQ:interpretation_case1_rb1} is the total rate of reliable (secured and unsecured) communication that our superposition codebook supports (inequalities \eqref{EQ:main_proof_approx_rate_bound2} and \eqref{EQ:main_proof_reliability_bound2}).
 This clearly bounds the rate of the SM that may be transmitted.
-For \eqref{EQ:interpretation_case1_rb2}, the MI difference on the RHS is the total rate of secrecy resources that are produced by the outer layer of the codebook.
+For \eqref{EQ:interpretation_case1_rb2}, the MI difference on the RHS is the total rate of secrecy resources that are produced by the outer layer of the codebook (inequalities \eqref{EQ:main_proof_reliability_bound1} and \eqref{EQ:main_proof_SS_RB_final}).
 Since the security of our SM-SK pair comes entirely from that outer layer, this MI difference is an upper bound on the sum of rates.
+Notice that the reliability \eqref{EQ:interpretation_case1_rb1} and the security \eqref{EQ:interpretation_case1_rb2} bounds are reminiscent of the original GP~\cite{Gelfand_Pinsker} and Csisz\'ar and K\"orner~\cite{Csiszar_Korner_BCconfidential1978} results, respectively.

 For the opposite case, if $I(U;Y)<I(U;S)$, then the second inequality in $\mathcal{R}_\mathsf{A}$ is inactive and we are left with